-By using Music Express as the basis of a scheme of work, we can ensure that we are fulfilling the aims for musical learning stated in the English National Curriculum: The English National Curriculum states ‘That all pupils: perform, listen to, review and evaluate music across a range of historical periods, genres, styles and traditions, including the works of the great composers and musicians.’
-Music Express includes many examples of music styles and genres from different times and places, including the classical Western canon.
-These are explored through the language of music via active listening, performing and composing activities, which enable understanding of the context and genre.
-Examples include vocal melodies from Medieval times, Tudor court music, Romantic ballet music, Twentieth century pop, as well as traditional and classical forms from across the globe.
-Through using Music Express we are able to continue to promote Wide Horizons as part of our Lordswood school values.
+Our scheme of work enables pupils to meet the end of key stage attainment targets outlined in the National Curriculum.
+The English National Curriculum: The English National Curriculum states ‘That all pupils: perform, listen to, review and evaluate music across a range of historical periods, genres, styles and traditions, including the works of the great composers and musicians.’
+The curriculum introduces our children to music from all around the world and across generations, teaching children to respect and appreciate the music of all traditions and communities.
+These are explored through the language of music via active listening, performing and composing activities, which enable an understanding of the context and genre.
+Through our music curriculum we continue to promote Wide Horizons as part of our Lordswood school values.

 Our whole class instrumental programme begins in year 3 with students having the opportunity to play djembe drums weekly.
-In year 4, the students also can experience body percussion as well as the ukulele.
+In year 4, the students also can experience body percussion as well as the ukulele and years 5 and 6 children are introduced to playing and composing music through technology.
 This tuition is provided by Medway Music Association (MMA) in partnership with Dynamics.
 Working closely with the MMA has also allowed us opportunities to partner with their singing specialists who offer CPD for our staff and enjoyable opportunities for our students.

 Performance is at the heart of musical teaching and learning at Lordswood School and pupils participate in a range of performances.
-Music strongly leads our school’s Proud Traditions and key celebration points during the year – from our Carol Services to our Founders’ Day, Big Sing and the Griffin Arts Festival.
-These special events and festivals help us promote Wide Horizons as we are able to celebrate a range of musical talents.
+Music strongly leads our school’s Proud Traditions and key celebration points during the year – from our Carol Services to our Founders’ Day, Big Sing, year 6 production, our opera in collaboration with the Royal Opera House and the Griffin Arts Festival.
+These special events and festivals help us promote Wide Horizons as we can celebrate a range of musical talents.
 As well as our own school Christmas Carol and Nativity celebrations, pupils also perform with some of our local trust schools in our annual Medway Music Festivals, provided by the MMA.
-Pupils who are confident musicians are also encouraged to perform in solo performances as well as supported in entering the Annual Griffin Schools Trust Music Medal Competition.
-These opportunities are celebrated frequently and highlighted using our Social Media platforms as we share our achievements with parents and carers.
+Pupils who are confident musicians are also encouraged to perform in solo performances during our Spring Arts Festival, as well as supported in entering the Annual Griffin Schools Trust Music Medal Competition.
+These opportunities are celebrated frequently and highlighted using our social media platforms.

 At Lordswood, we understand and value the importance of a whole school approach to delivering our music programme.
-We aim to continue to partner with our trust schools to provide bespoke whole school CPD sessions and opportunities.
-Whilst continuing to gain support through both our collegiate schools, MMA opportunities and the Griffin Schools Trust partnerships.
+We aim to continue to partner with our trust schools to provide bespoke CPD sessions and opportunities.

 Whilst in school, all children have access to a varied programme, which allows them to discover areas of strength, as well as areas they might like to develop.